On Complexity of 1-Center in Various Metrics

 From here on, we assume that $o \leq \sqrt{d}$.
 In this case, we take an arbitrary string (say $s_1$) and compute the Ulam distance of that string to all the other strings.
 In addition to this, we also keep track of the changes that convert $s_1$ into all the strings.
 It follows that since $o \leq \sqrt{d}$, the distance of $s_1$ to all the strings is bounded by at most $2\sqrt{d}$.
 Thus, via the transformations we compute in this step, we would be able to make a transformation from any $s_i$ to any $s_j$ with at most $4\sqrt{d}$ operations (we can combine the transformation from $s_1$ to $s_i$ and the transformation from $s_1$ to $s_j$).
 Using this information, we can determine the exact Ulam distance of every string $s_i$ to every string $s_j$ in the following way:

 We start with the non-optimal transformation from $s_i$ to $s_j$ that uses at most $4\sqrt{d}$ operations.
 We then split the characters from $[1, \ldots, d]$ into buckets such that in each bucket all the characters are next to each other and they appear in the same order in the two strings.
+To be more precise, consider the following procedure: color each character of $s_i$ and $s_j$ which is touched in the transformation (deleted, added, or changed) in red and the rest blue.
+Each set of consecutive blue characters and each single red character makes a bucket.
 It follows that because there is a transformation from $s_i$ to $s_j$ with at most $4\sqrt{d}$ operations, the total number of buckets would be bounded by $O(\sqrt{d})$.
 Moreover, there exists an optimal transformation wherein either all characters of each buckets are deleted/inserted or all characters of each bucket remain intact.